AdobeDocs/adobeio-console/apis-and-services.md

 ## Download history

-In the *Download historys* tab, you can view the *History* of SDKs that you have downloaded, as well as information related to the SDK configuration and the date of download.
+In the *Download history* tab, you can view the history of SDKs that you have downloaded, as well as information related to the SDK configuration and the date of download.

 ![Download history](images/download-sdk-history.png)